What is cloud computing?

-Victorian government agencies are moving many of their services and/or storage close storage Definition The process involving placement and retention of data and documents for subsequent use. of data into cloud environments.
+Victorian government agencies are moving many of their services and/or storage of data into cloud environments.

 In choosing cloud solutions, agencies should be mindful of their obligations with respect to public sector data.
 Records should only be stored in a cloud environment that complies with all Victorian legislation and policy.
-Agreements with vendors should include clauses that protect agency close agency Definition Any department, agency or office of the Government of Victoria data.
+Agreements with vendors should include clauses that protect agency data.

 Your agency should focus on selecting providers and services that can deliver quality outcomes in their treatment of your agency’s data.

 In choosing a provider or service, consider the following factors:

 - ability to execute authorised and complete destruction of data